wiggitywhitney/mcp-commit-story/docs/testing_standards.md

 - PRs cannot be merged if tests fail
 - Code coverage is reported in the CI pipeline

-## Task Completion Criteria
+## Feature Completion Criteria

-A task is only considered complete when:
+A feature is only considered complete when:

-1. All tests for the task are written
+1. All tests for the feature are written
-2. All tests for the task pass
+2. All tests for the feature pass
 3. The code has been reviewed
 4. All edge cases are covered
 5. Documentation is updated